Have you heard about pemmican?

 If your region is particularly humid and hot (think Florida), then you are probably better off storing pemmican in the refrigerator.
 Better safe than sorry!

-If you want to store pemmican for long periods of time (such as for an emergency food), then you will need to package it in Mylar bags with oxygen absorbers – but it will need to be incredibly dry.
+If you want to store pemmican for long periods of time (such as for emergency food), then you will need to package it in Mylar bags with oxygen absorbers – but it will need to be incredibly dry.
 You can read how to do this here.

 We would caution against using any cut of pork or pork fat in pemmican as it can contain harmful bacteria.

-Lard is rendered pig fat, we would advise against using any pork products in pemmican due to the risks of trichinosis.
+Lard is rendered pig fat; we would advise against using any pork products in pemmican due to the risks of trichinosis.

 Ground beef should work well but make sure it doesn’t burn in the preparation phase.